MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagreportdispositiontoemailaddresses-canonical-property.md

 **Applies to**: Outlook

-Indicates e-mail addresses of the report recipients for messages that request receipts.
+Indicates email addresses of the report recipients for messages that request receipts.

 |||
 |:-----|:-----|